New England Highway: State-controlled road in Queensland

+State-controlled roads that intersect with the highway are listed in the main article.

 Route

 At its northern end New England Highway connects to D'Aguilar Highway, and at its southern end it connects to Pacific Highway.
 It traverses the Darling Downs, New England, and Hunter Valley regions.

 During the winter months, some parts of the New England Highway are subject to frost and snowfall, with the 350 km section from the Moonbi Ranges to Stanthorpe located at high altitudes.

 Traffic volume

-In 2013–14, the New England and Cunningham Highways combined (known as the Sydney-Brisbane inland route) had an average annual daily traffic count of just over 13,000 vehicles, which is approximately half that seen on the coastal route (i.e., the Pacific Highway and Pacific Motorway).
+In 2013–14, the New England and Cunningham Highways combined (known as the Sydney–Brisbane inland route) had an average annual daily traffic count of just over 13,000 vehicles, which is approximately half that seen on the coastal route (i.e., the Pacific Highway and Pacific Motorway).
 Heavy vehicles account for approximately 13% of the traffic seen on the route.

 Speed cameras

 As of November 2018, fixed speed cameras were located at Ben Lomond (between Ross Road and Ben Lomond Road), Blandford (between Hayles Street and Mills Street) and Tenterfield (between Duncan Street and George Street).
 Average speed enforcement (point-to-point) cameras target heavy vehicles between Singleton and Muswellbrook.